-Budget 2018: National living wage to rise next April
+Budget 2018: National minimum wage to rise next April

-The national living wage paid to workers aged 25 or over will rise from £7.83/hour to £8.21/hour next April, Chancellor Philip Hammond announced today.
+The national minimum wage paid to workers aged 25 or over will rise from £7.83/hour to £8.21/hour next April, Chancellor Philip Hammond announced today.

 The 38p increase represents a 4.9% rise, meaning the UK's lowest paid workers will see their pay rise above current levels of inflation.
 It amounts to an annual increase of about £690 for a full-time worker.